Growing Tomatoes at Aanandaa

 We have been trying to grow tomatoes at Aanandaa for many years now, but have almost always met with failure as we would grapple with pest attacks.
 This year however, it played out differently, and we have jeevamrut and agnihastra to thank for that.

-This year, we got seeds from online sources like Nimai seeds and made sapling in later summer.
+This year, we got seeds from online sources like Nimai seeds and made sapling in late summer.
 We chose a heavily mulched and adequately well lit area on the farm to plant tomatoes in two rows.
 Here is where all the trees we planted as a part of our permaculture design come in handy.
 We use the branches from the trees to give support to our plants, and use the leaves as mulch.

 This winter, we got a good crop of tomatoes with no sign of pest infestation.
 We sprayed agnihastra periodically, and even did one round of khatti lassi.